-Tin foil in particular will feel unpleasant under your cat’s feet and is likely to deter your cat from jumping up altogether.
+Tin foil will feel unpleasant under your cat’s feet and is likely to deter your cat from jumping up altogether.

 Create Noise Repellents

 Conceal yourself from your cat’s view and as it’s about to jump, make a loud noise.
 This should stop it from leaping.
-Don’t make too much noise, though – you want to create enough sound to cause a deterrent.
+Don’t make too much noise as you want to create enough sound to cause a deterrent.

-A sound that is too loud may hurt your cat’s ears and even traumatize it.
-In time, your cat will learn that this noise means ‘no’ and it should stop jumping onto the forbidden surface.
+A sound that is too loud may hurt your cat’s ears and even traumatize them.
+In time, your cat will learn that this noise means no, and it should stop jumping onto the forbidden surface.

 Offer Your Cat Alternative Jumping Platforms

-It’s important not to stifle a cat’s natural jumping behavior, although you should take note if your cat is having trouble jumping at all.
-Investing in a large cat tree or scratching post will help.
-Try choosing furniture with a platform at the top that allows your cat to jump from a standing position.
+Don’t stifle a cat’s natural jumping behavior.
+Get a large cat tree or scratching post, and choose furniture with a platform at the top that allows your cat to jump from a standing position.